Ballistic Windows – Discreet for Homes & Historic Buildings

 Important residential features

-- Clear view through glass due to consistent index of refraction precision
+- Clear view through bulletproof glass due to consistent index of refraction precision

 - Thermal layer of argon or air to exceed U-value requirements

-- Complete system that includes ballistic glass, frame and trim
+- Complete system that includes bulletproof glass, frame, and trim

 - Fully custom designs and sizes